phase/minekraft/README.md

 # minekraft
 Minecraft remade in Kotlin!

-Minekraft is made using [Kotlin's Java interopabillity](http://kotlinlang.org/docs/reference/java-interop.html).
+minekraft is made using [Kotlin's Java interopabillity](http://kotlinlang.org/docs/reference/java-interop.html).

-This *should* be compatible with Minecraft, since we're making it in mostly the same way and using the same [packet system](wiki.vg).
+This *should* be compatible with Minecraft, since we're making it in mostly the same way and using the same [packet system](http://wiki.vg).

 Made using the following libraries (which are made in Java):
 * [LWJGL](https://github.com/LWJGL/lwjgl3)